econchick/roguelynn/_posts/2014-09-23-Support-Ada-Initiative.md

 **I want *you* - the Python community - to [donate][donate] to the [Ada Initiative!][ada]**

 <img class="displayed" src="{{ get_asset('images/guido-me-pycon-2013.jpg') }}" width="400" alt="Guido van Rossum & I at PyCon 2013 - on my birthday!"/>
-<small>Always the PyLadies support, Guido van Rossum hacking with me on my 27th birthday at PyCon 2013!</small>
+<small>Always a big PyLadies supporter, Guido van Rossum hacking with me on my 27th birthday at PyCon 2013!</small>

 <hr>